MIT 6.824: Lecture 11 - Cache Consistency, Frangipani

 A read lock holder must invalidate its cache entries #

 When a conflicting lock request comes in for a file/directory, the lock service asks the current lock holder to release its lock.
-If a server is asked to release its read lock, it must invalidate the object's entry in its cache before complying.
-A server will be asked to release its read lock when a write lock request comes in.
+For a server holding a read lock, it will be asked to release its lock if a write lock request comes in.
+When this happens, the server must invalidate the object's entry in its cache before complying.
 This ensures that the server must fetch fresh data from the disk for any subsequent reads to that file or directory.

 A write lock holder must flush its cache entries #